 Later Clarke would sublet a slate of rooms on the second floor, and his monthly income from these rents would pay his entire annual premium.
 But Clarke could not have been so successful if his food had not been exceptional.
 Fortunately, it was.

-Clarke’s was the place to find the best gingerbread, the best candy, and the best pink (condensed milk) ice cream in Manila—and maybe in all of Asia, according to the foreigners who lived there.
+Clarke’s was the place to find the best gingerbread, the best candy, and the best pink (condensed milk) ice cream in Manila—and maybe in all of Asia.
 Despite being an ice cream and soda fountain, though, Clarke’s real claims to fame seemed to be bread and coffee.
 Clarke had three 16 x 18 foot ovens that turned out 36,000 pounds of bread a day.
 For our character Della, the value of fresh bread cannot be underestimated: “After three days of the atrocious food at the Hotel Oriente, her stomach almost jumped out of her throat to lay claim to a loaf.”
 (See more on the hotel’s disappointing food in the American era in the next post.)

 Moreover, the coffee was locally grown in Luzon and roasted by Clarke himself.
 (I used to have a farm in Indang, Cavite, and they still grow beans in town and dry them out on every road and driveway available.)
 But don’t take my word for it.
 Read a contemporary account: